superRaytin/paginationjs/docs/en.md

 See [demo](/index.html#format_navigator)

-### formatGoInput <em>string | function</em>
+### formatGoInput <em>string | function(input, currentPage, totalPage, totalNumber)</em>
-Format template for the 'Go' input box.
+Format the "Go" input from the template.
 Default is `<%= input %>`.

-String containing the template variables or a function that returns such a string.
+A string contained template variables or a function that returns such a string.

-`<%= input %>` is equivalent to a package of `<input type= "text" class= "J-paginationjs-go-pagenumber" >`, therefore, you can also customize an input box element, ensure that the element has the `J-paginationjs-go-pagenumber` class.
+`<%= input %>` is equivalent to `<input type= "text" class= "J-paginationjs-go-pagenumber" >`, therefore, you can also customize an input element yourself, just ensure that the element has a `J-paginationjs-go-pagenumber` class.

-Provide 4 template variables.
+There are 4 template variables.

 - `input`
 - `currentPage`